oracle/node-oracledb/INSTALL.md

   messages, the installation instructions, and see [Initializing Node-oracledb][17].

+  Note that on Linux, calling [`initOracleClient()`](#odbinitoracleclient) is not sufficient for setting the Oracle Client library path.
+Those libraries still need to be in the operating system search path, such as from running `ldconfig` or set in the environment variable `LD_LIBRARY_PATH` before your Node.js process starts.

 - If you got *DPI-1072: the Oracle Client library version is unsupported*, then review the installation requirements.
 Node-oracledb needs Oracle client libraries 11.2 or later.
 Note that version 19 is not supported on Windows 7.